phwt/uplay-invisible-mode/README.md

 ### 1. Run `add_rule.bat` with admin rights

-This will simply create rule named `UplayOfflineMode` in Windows Firewall Outbound Rule.
+The command will ask you did you install Uplay in its default location or not.
+If not you need to manually input the location of `upc.exe` in your PC

-Note : You need to edit `upc.exe` path if you didn't install Uplay Client in default location.
-(Default is `%ProgramFiles% (x86)\Ubisoft\Ubisoft Game Launcher\upc.exe`)
+After that "UplayOfflineMode" ourbound rules will be created.

 ### 2. Run `enable_rule.bat` with admin rights